apache/sedona/docs/tutorial/geospark-core-python.md

 ### Use spatial partitioning

-GeoSpark spatial partitioning method can significantly speed up the join query.
+Apache Sedona spatial partitioning method can significantly speed up the join query.
 Three spatial partitioning methods are available: KDB-Tree, Quad-Tree and R-Tree.
 Two SpatialRDD must be partitioned by the same way.

 If you first partition SpatialRDD A, then you must use the partitioner of A to partition B.